MadhuraKM/React-Redux-shoppingCart/README.md

-# ReactJS Shopping Cart
+# ReactJS Redux Shopping Cart
-A Simple shopping cart implementation with reactJS.
+A Simple shopping cart implementation with reactJS and Redux.

 ## Setup